Remote Work Productivity Research: OECD + Mixed Evidence

 - Track output, hours, and stress together.
 Gallup’s data shows remote workers can be more engaged and more burned out at the same time [5][6].
 Single-metric measurement misses the sustainability trade-off.

 I changed my mind about productivity research about two years ago.
-I used to read studies and think they were settling the question – remote work either does or doesn’t work.
-Then I started paying attention to the methodology details and noticed something: researchers who bothered to distinguish between job types, compare different boundary-setting approaches, and track both output and hours found the nuance I’ve experienced.
+I used to read studies and think they were settling the question, remote work either does or does not work.
+Then I started paying attention to the methodology details and noticed something.
+Researchers who bothered to distinguish between job types, compare different boundary-setting approaches, and track both output and hours found the nuance I have experienced.
 Remote work makes some kinds of work astonishingly efficient and other kinds frustratingly slow.
 The research that stopped being useful to me was the research that acted like there was one answer.

-What actually helped was reading the literature on cooperation structures, attention residue, and boundary management separately – then applying it to my own situation.
-The IT productivity decline doesn’t apply to me as a researcher and writer.
-The cooperation findings absolutely do, which is why I’m careful about async-first communication even though I work solo.
-The family interruption research resonated completely because I’ve experienced exactly the kind of attention residue recovery the studies describe.
+What actually helped was reading the literature on cooperation structures, attention residue, and boundary management separately, then applying it to my own situation.
+The IT productivity decline does not apply to me as a researcher and writer.
+The cooperation findings absolutely do, which is why I am careful about async-first communication even though I work solo.
+The family interruption research resonated completely because I have experienced exactly the kind of attention residue recovery the studies describe.

 The research convinced me that productivity is not a location problem.
-It’s a coordination and boundary problem.
+It is a coordination and boundary problem.
 Fix those, and remote work becomes an efficiency multiplier.
 Ignore them, and remote work becomes a trap where you work more hours for less output while your house becomes your office becomes your home becomes your guilt space.
-The studies aren’t wrong.
-They’re just describing different solutions.
+The studies are not wrong.
+They are just describing different solutions.

 Conclusion

 The remote work productivity research tells you something more useful than “work from home is good” or “work from home is bad.”
 It tells you that productivity depends on what you do, who you work with, and how well your boundaries are defined.
-The paradox – simultaneous productivity gains and losses – isn’t a contradiction.
-It’s a signal that you need to know which research applies to your role and your situation.
+The paradox of simultaneous productivity gains and losses is not a contradiction.
+It is a signal that you need to know which research applies to your role and your situation.
+At Goals and Progress we built the Remote Productivity Evidence Model so this judgment becomes structured rather than vibes-based.

-The BLS and Gallup data both reflect the 2020-2024 remote work adoption period; whether these productivity patterns hold as remote work normalizes across more organizations is an open empirical question the research has not yet resolved.
-The patterns identified here are real and consistent across the available data — but the long-run picture will require longitudinal studies that do not yet exist.
+The BLS, Gallup, OECD, Stanford SWAA, and Microsoft Work Trend Index data reflect the 2020-2024 remote work adoption period [1][5][6][9][10][13][14].
+Whether these productivity patterns hold as remote work normalizes across more organizations is an open empirical question the research has not yet resolved.
+The patterns identified here are real and consistent across the available data.
+The long-run picture will require longitudinal studies that do not yet exist.

-Use that framework the next time you hear a claim about remote work productivity.
+Use the Goals and Progress Remote Productivity Evidence Model the next time you hear a claim about remote work productivity.
 Ask which type of role it applies to.
 Ask what boundary mechanisms were in place.
 Ask whether cooperation structures were designed to support distributed work.
 The answer to those questions matters infinitely more than the location where the work happens.
+If you want a structured place to act on this, the Goals and Progress Life Goals Workbook (29 pages, 4 phases) gives you the worksheets for the boundary and cooperation factors.

 Related articles in this guide